pdesrochers01/MachineLearningPlan/README.md

     - Aggregate features into promising new features.
     - Standardize or normalize features.

-# Shortlist Promising Models
+# Build the model
 *Notes: If the data is huge, we should sample smaller training sets so we can train many different models in a reasonable time.
 Automate these steps as much as possible.*
+1. Shortlist promising models.
+1. Build the models.
 1. Train different models.
+1. Validate models:
-1. Measure and compare their performance.
+  - Measure and compare their performance.
-1. Analyze the most significant variables for each algorithm.
+  - Analyze the most significant variables for each algorithm.
-1. Analyze the types of errors the models make.
+  - Analyze the types of errors the models make.
-1. Perform a quick round of feature selection and engineering.
+  - Perform a quick round of feature selection and engineering.
 1. Perform few more iterations of the previous steps.
 1. Shortlist the top three to five most promising models (prefer models that make different types of errors).

-# Fine-Tune the System
+# Fine-Tune the System and Training at scale
 *Notes: Use as much data as possible for this step, especially as you move toward the end of fine-tuning.
 Automate as much as possible.*
 1. Fine-tune the hyperparameters using cross-validation.
 Treat the data transformation choices as hyperparameters.
 1. Combine the best models to produce better performance than running them individually.
 1. Once we are confident about the final model, measure its performance on the test set to estimate the generalization error.

-# Present Your Solution
-1. Document what we have done.
-1. Create a presentation and make sure to highlight the big picture first.
-1. Explain why the solution achieves the business objective.
-1. Don't forget to present interesting points we noticed along the way (what worked and what did not and list assumptions and system's limitations).
-1. Ensure key findings are communicated through visualizations or easy-to-remember statements.
+1. Train the final model at scale.

-# Launch
+# Deployment
 1. Get the solution ready for production (plug into production data inputs, write unit tests, etc.).
 1. Write monitoring code to check system's live performance at regular intervals and trigger alerts when it drops and beware of slow degradation (models tend to "rot" as data evolves).
 1. Monitor inputs' quality.
 1. Retrain models on a regular basis on fresh data (automate as much as possible

+# Present the Solution
+1. Document the model.
+1. Create a presentation and make sure to highlight the big picture first.
+1. Explain why the solution achieves the business objective.
+1. Present interesting points we noticed along the way (what worked and what did not and list assumptions and system's limitations).
+1. Ensure key findings are communicated through visualizations or easy-to-remember statements.